aaditkamat/aaditkamat/README.md

 This is how I stumbled upon Effective Altruism and realized that a career in an EA organization fits the bill of a "dream career."

-As a former engineer, I decided to switch gears and pursue a Data Science concentration through the MSISOM program at Hough College, to enhance my proficiency and eventually pursue a career in EA.
+As a former engineer, I decided to switch gears and pursue a Data Science concentration through the MSISOM program at the [Warrington School of Business, University of Florida](https://warrington.ufl.edu/), to enhance my proficiency in the Data Science and Analytics skillsets and eventually pursue a career in EA.

 ## Fun fact
 My first name means **Peak** or **Sun God**